aaronfalloon/checkingOffComplexity/README.md

 # Checking off complexity

-Code gets complex fast.
-This checklist can be used to evaluate code and suggest how it can be made simpler.
+The goal of this project is to produce a checklist to help evaluate code for its complexity and to make it simpler.